Understanding Dehydration On Elderly: Causes, Signs, And Prevention

 Risk Factors of Dehydration

 For medical professionals, the signs of dehydration can be challenging to detect among patients.
-First, the elderly don’t feel thirst as strong as other age groups.
+First, the elderly don’t feel thirst as strongly as other age groups.

-Second, there are physical changes brought about by age, which can reduce his sensation of thirst.
+Second, physical changes brought about by age can reduce his sensation of thirst.
 This is prevalent for people with Alzheimer’s disease or those who suffer from a stroke.
 As such, thirst for the elderly must not be relied on to indicate dehydration.

 Another risk factor is reduced renal function.
-Indeed, the kidney plays an important role in the regulation of body fluids.
-However, their function can deteriorate as one ages.
-After that, one’s hormonal response to dehydration can be weakened.
+Indeed, the kidney plays an important role in regulating body fluids.
+However, kidney function can deteriorate as one ages, weakening one’s hormonal response to dehydration.

 Indeed, dehydration is common for people who have a functional disability and cognitive impairment.
 Diabetes, dementia, and swallowing difficulties are common for the elderly.
 These can be associated with poor hydration.